-Young people are entitled to respect and privacy at all times and especially when in a state of undress, changing clothes, bathing or undertaking any form of personal care.
-There are occasions where there will be a need for an appropriate level of supervision in order to safeguard young people and/or satisfy health and safety considerations.
+- avoid any physical contact when children are in a state of undress - avoid any visually intrusive behaviour - where there are changing rooms announce their intention of entering safeguard young people and/or satisfy health and safety considerations.
 This supervision should be appropriate to the needs and age of the young people concerned and sensitive to the potential for embarrassment.